BarshisLab/AstrangiaPoculata-Thermal-Performance/Figures/Metabolism Figures/INFO.md

 6. Still in Segmented_Respirometry_olitotest.R, bind together corrected data and important fragment identifying data, calculate gross photosynthesis as Pnet - Rdark.
 Created these databases separately, they are saved as Heat_Data.csv and Cold_Data.csv

 7. Use Respirometry_ANOVA.R script to analyze and plot the rate data from the Segmented_Respirometry_olitotest.R.
 Because this script analyzes the heat and cold ramp data put together (6 - 32C), we first randomly sample the measurements made at 18C.
-The randomly sampled metabolic rate files are included here.
+The randomly sampled metabolic rate files are included here, in the Data For Figures folder.